 To find out which rules apply, which documents are required and how you apply, check the Migration Agency’s website.

 If you apply for residence permit at a Swedish Mission in the People's Republic of China you need to pay the application fee in CNY Renminbi by bank or credit card when you submit the application.
-For more information regarding the fees, please look here.

 If you have applied online, you will receive an email confirming that a decision has been made.
-Your employer will also receive a notification about the decision by mail.